alfZone/login/README.md

 #1 - Introduction

-chatText
+Login
-The chatTex is a system for sending messages between registered users on a website.
+The Login is a system for authentication using google verification.
 Is indicate for the framework in use for more details contact me.
 Documentation can be found at https://github.com/alfZone/chatText/wiki

 #2 - What's new